mar-tina/iso8583/README.md

 ### Field formats
 - ANS..16 – string including not more than 16 characters
-- LLVAR – field of variable length, the length is specified by two decimal digits at the beginning of the field
+- LLVAR – field of variable lngth, the lngth is specified by two decimal digits at the beginning of the field
-- PLLVAR – field of variable length, the length is specified by two bytes at the beginning of the field
+- PLLVAR – field of variable lngth, the lngth is specified by two bytes at the beginning of the field

 some examples below